sonal2694/Koogle/README.md

 ### Prerequisites

-Install Python 3 if the system does not already has it installed.
+Install Python 3 if not already installed.
 To manage software packages for Python, install pip.

 ```
 $ sudo apt-get update